ur-whitelab/md-agent/README.md

 - Create conda environment: `conda env create -n mdagent -f environment.yaml`
 - Activate your environment: `conda activate mdagent`

-If you already have a conda environment, you can install, pdbfixer, a necessary dependency with the following steps.
+If you already have a conda environment, you can install dependencies with the following step.
-- Install the necessary conda dependencies: `conda install -c conda-forge pdbfixer`
+- Install the necessary conda dependencies: `conda install -c conda-forge openmm pdbfixer mdtraj`

 ## Installation